Louisiana's America2000 Technology Innovation Program

 Macon Ridge, LA

 Today Peterman heads the America2000 Technology Innovation Challenge Grant for the five parishes that comprise Macon Ridge, and the grant is in its fifth year.
-The project has been approved by the USDE for a sixth year but with no additional funding.
-During the extension year, the project schools will use carry-over funding to help provide training for the total school faculty.
-Once the funding has been depleted, each district will retain the staff to continue services to the district, schools, and teachers.
-OPD will continue to be an important element of the overall professional development program.
+The project has been approved for a sixth year but with no additional funding.

-Parts of this text were adapted with permission from "A District Story," in Mosaic: An EDC Report Series, Winter 2001.
+Parts of this text were reprinted or adapted with permission from "A District Story," in Mosaic: An EDC Report Series, Winter 2001.
 Available at http://www.edtechleaders.org/action/story.htm.
 Mosaic is a publication of the Education Development Center.